 - Cash Back.
 You are able to earn cash back in the form of Dividend Dollars in the amount of 5% on purchases made in quarterly categories.
-For example, from April to June, purchases made at The Home Depot, home furnishing stores, and home and garden stores earn 5%, and purchases made on everything else earn 1%.
+For example, from July to September, purchases made at Hilton hotels, car rental agencies, movie theaters, and theme parks earn 5%, and purchases made on everything else earn 1%.
 You do need to sign up and activate the 5% categories every quarter, however.
 You are also able to earn 1% on cash advances, and five Dividend Dollars for each balance transfer of $1,500 or more.

 - Redeeming Cash Back.
 The Citi Dividend card for college students awards purchases with cash back at a maximum of 300 Dividend Dollars per year.
 Dividend Dollars can be redeemed for checks in $50 increments and do not expire as long as you make a qualifying purchase with the card every 12 months.
 There is no cap on Dividend Dollars earned through the Citi Bonus Cash Center, and these are not included in your $300 yearly maximum.